saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/readme.md

 # **Fulfillment Application Design Document**

 Order fulfillment is 3 step process,
 *   Step 1: The staff gets the list of [Outstanding orders](https://github.com/hotwax/oms-documentation/blob/user-guides-pub/documents/integrate-with-hotwax/api/fulfillment/apis/outstanding-orders.md).
 The user then starts the fulfillment process for set of orders by creating a [Fulfillment wave of orders](createOrderFulfillmentWave.md).
 A [PickList](PickList.md) is returned for the user to go pick items for preparing the shipments.
-On success of createOrderFulfillmentWave the OrderItemss are tagged "isPicked: Y" in SOLR doc.
+On success of createOrderFulfillmentWave the OrderItems are tagged "isPicked: Y" in SOLR doc.

 *   Step 1 - Background process: [Shipments](createShipment.md) are created for orders.
 Based on the inventory allocation rules inventory from a certain location is assigned to [Shipment](/udm/intermediate/Shipment.md), a background process is initiated to get shipping labels from the shipping provider.
 *   Step 2: User completes the Packing.